Australian Brain Cancer Mission

 About the Australian Brain Cancer Mission

-The Australian Brain Cancer Mission is investing $136.66 million to support research into brain cancer.
+The Mission aims to improve the quality and length of life of people with brain cancer.
 In the long term, the Mission aims to defeat brain cancer.

 Why it is important

 Around 2000 Australians develop brain cancer every year.
 Over the last 30 years, the number of people surviving other types of cancers has steadily improved.
-However, the five year relative survival rate for brain cancer has stayed low, at around 22%.
+However, the 5-year relative survival rate for brain cancer has stayed low at around 23%.

 There are more than 100 different types of brain cancer.
-We need more research to discover new treatments and improve survival.
+We need more research to discover new treatments and improve survival rates.

 Objectives

-• improve quality of life for people with brain cancer
+• improve patient survival, quality of life and care experiences for children and adults

 Meeting our objectives